editapesa/Workout-Tracker/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
+This app tracks a user's workout progress using a Mongo database, Mongoose schema, and routes handled by Express.
+A user is able to view, create, and track daily workouts.
+They can also track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, the distance traveled can be tracked.

 ## License
 This project is licensed under the MIT license.
 Click the link below for more info.